Tony Khan Says Huge Star Is Signing With AEW - Wrestling Inc.

 “That brings me to our other announcement.
 Last night, Paul Wight told you that you’re not going to be the only one with the scoops around here anymore, and he’s gonna break some scoops too,” Khan said.
 “He told the world, and it’s true that there’s going to be a big star signed with AEW.
 And he’s coming here, and it’s absolutely true what Paul said.

-“This Sunday a major star in the world of wrestling, a huge huge star is going to come and sign a multi-year contract with AEW on Sunday at the pay-per-view.
+“This Sunday a major star in the world of wrestling, a huge, huge star is going to come and sign a multi-year contract with AEW on Sunday at the pay-per-view.
 I can confirm what Paul said is true, and I’m not talking about the person in the ladder match.
-We have a great, fun sixth person in the ladder match, but the person who I’m saying is going to come and sign a multi-year contract with AEW, the person Paul referenced, that’s not the sixth person in the ladder match.
-Paul’s talking about a big surprise, and that’s that’s no joke.
+We have a great, fun sixth person in the ladder match, but the person who I’m saying is going to come and sign a multi-year contract with AEW, the person Paul referenced.
+That’s not the sixth person in the ladder match.
+Paul’s talking about a big surprise, and that’s no joke.
 What he said to you I can confirm is true.”

 In their announcement of Wight’s signing, AEW confirmed a new Monday YouTube show called AEW Dark: Elevation.
 Wight and Schiavone will be on commentary for the show, and Khan expressed his excitement for Wight and Schiavone on the show.